zstoebs/Daily-Coding-Problem/October 2019/README.md

 - 10/22/2019: You are given an array of length n + 1 whose elements belong to the set {1, 2, ..., n}.
 By the pigeonhole principle, there must be a duplicate.
 Find it in linear time and space.

+- 10/25/2019: Given a list of words, find all pairs of unique indices such that the concatenation of the two words is a palindrome.